jdhagood/gtl/content/hangman.md

 One simple approach we can use to filter input is to check if it is valid or not.
 If it is valid we can proceed.
 If it is invalid we can provide the user with a short message about the correct input and ask again.
 Because we do not know how many times we need to keep asking the user to retry, this is a job for a `while` loop!

 Let's first make a function to check if the user input is valid.
+Our function could look something like this:

 ```Python
 def is_valid_input(user_input):